Do you know how to get the best healthcare to meet your

-1. Understand the business of healthcare
+1. Understand the

 Healthcare in America is a business.
 There is a strong incentive for profit.
 You need to understand how doctors and facilities make money and get paid, or you may end up paying for tests and procedures that aren’t medically necessary.
 You need to be an informed consumer, like you’d be if you were buying any other big-ticket consumer item.